On the heapability of finite partial orders: Extension to sequences of elements from a trapezoid partial order

 Positions $l$ before the insertion points of the $k$ copies of $r_{s}^{2}$ are not modified in $\sigma_{t}^{\prime}, OPT_{t}^{\prime}$ so equation~(\ref{l}) follows for such $l$'s from the corresponding inequalities for stage $t-1$.
 Similarly, positions larger than both insertion points get shifted by exactly $k$, so inequality~(\ref{l}) also follows for such $l$'s by the corresponding inequality for stage $t-1$.

 These two cases cover all positions $l$ for which both values are different from the newly inserted values equal to $r_{s}^{2}$.
-If \textit{both} positions are equal to $r_{s}^{2}$ the inequality also follows.
+If \emph{both} positions are equal to $r_{s}^{2}$ the inequality also follows.
 The only remaining cases are those $l$ for which one of $\sigma_{t}^{\prime}[l], OPT_{t}^{\prime}[l]$ is equal to the newly inserted value $r_{s}^{2}$ but the other is not.
 On inspection, though, inequality~(\ref{l}) is true in these cases as well: because of dominance, the insertion point into $OPT_{t-1}^{\prime}$ is to the left (or equal) to the insertion point into $\sigma_{t-1}^{\prime}$.
 So if $\sigma_{t}^{\prime}[l]\neq r_{s}^{2}$ but $OPT_{t}^{\prime}[l]=r_{s}^{2}$ then $\sigma_{t}^{\prime}[l]< r_{s}^{2}= OPT_{t}^{\prime}[l]$.
 The reasoning in the case $\sigma_{t}^{\prime}[l]= r_{s}^{2}$ but $OPT_{t}^{\prime}[l]\neq r_{s}^{2}$ is analogous, the conclusion being that $\sigma_{t}^{\prime}[l]= r_{s}^{2}< OPT_{t}^{\prime}[l]$. \end{itemize} \end{proof}

-Using Lemma~\ref{lemma:1:boxes} we infer that at every step $t$ when the greedy best-fit algorithm creates a new $k$-ary chain (because there is no available slot to lose a lifeline), so does the optimal algorithm (for the very same reason).
-Hence the greedy best-fit algorithm is optimal. \end{proof}
+Using Lemma~\ref{lemma:1:boxes} we infer that at every step $t$ when the greedy sweep-line algorithm creates a new $k$-ary chain (because there is no available slot to lose a lifeline), so does the optimal algorithm (for the very same reason).
+Hence the greedy sweep-line algorithm is optimal. \end{proof}